-State Exam (specify):\\\\\

 C8.
 Entrance exams

-A. Does your institution make use of statements degree-seeking applicants? or SAT Subject Test scores in adm ission decisions f or first-time, first-year
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes 🗌 No

-If yes, place check marks in the appro Fall 2016. priate boxes below to reflect your institution's policies for use in admission for
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.

 Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT $\boxtimes$

+ACT only

+SAT only

-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or ACT

 SAT Subject Tests

-admissions process): ACT with Writing component re X ACT with Writing component re ACT with or without Writing co Fall 2016 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required X ACT with Writing component recommended.
-ACT with or without Writing component accepted C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

+ACT with writing required

+ACT with writing recommended.

+ACT with or without writing accepted

+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

+SAT with Essay component required

+SAT with Essay component recommended

+X SAT with or without Essay component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT es say ACT essa V
+SAT essay ACT essay

-For admission ,
+For admission

 For placement

 For advising

-In place of an application es
+In place of an application essay

-As a validity check on the a ssay $\square$
+As a validity check on the application essay

 No college policy as of now

-Not using essay component
+Not using essay component $\boxtimes$ $\boxtimes$

 D. In addition, does your institution use applicants' test scores for academic advising?
+Yes

-Yes E. Latest date by which SAT or ACT scores must be received for fall-term admission: July 31 Latest date by which SAT Subject Test scores must be received for fall-term admission: N/A F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission: July 31 - Latest date by which SAT Subject Test scores must be received for fall-term admission: n/aF.
+If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-G. Please indicate which tests your institution us es for placemen t (e.g., state tests) ) :
+G. Please indicate which h tests your institution uses for placement (e.g., state tests):

+SAT

+ACT

-SAT ACT SAT Subject Tests AP CLEP Institutional Exam SAT
+SAT Subject Tests

+AP $\boxtimes$

+CLEP

+Institutional Exam $\boxtimes$

+State Exam (specify)